9.26 min to readApplication Services

 Getting onto the cloud quickly

 Sometimes it’s necessary to move fast.
-Whether this is because of internal politics or a push to divest from data centres, the following strategies can help get a company onto the cloud efficiently while setting it up for more thorough optimization later on.
+Whether this is because of internal politics or a push to divest from data centres, the following strategies can help get a company onto the cloud efficiently while setting it up for more thorough optimisation later on.

 Rehosting is a practical option.
 Otherwise known as lift and shift, this involves moving applications from their physical servers to virtual machines in the cloud.
 It requires little, if any, significant change to the underlying code, but it does mean the applications will have many of the same limitations as they did on-premises.